Back to Tutorials

 1. Memory Management: We use torch.float16 on GPU to halve memory usage.
 The low_cpu_mem_usage=True flag reduces RAM consumption during model loading.

 2. Caching Strategy: The _token_cache dictionary prevents redundant tokenization of identical texts.
-This is crucial for production systems where the same text might be analyzed multiple times.
+This is important for production systems where the same text might be analyzed multiple times.

 3. Batch Processing: We process texts in batches of 8 to balance throughput and memory usage.
 Larger batches improve GPU utilization but increase memory pressure.